Nature + Culture Tour

 TRAVEL TO AND FROM COCA

-- On the first day of the tour, passengers are met in Coca in the morning (approx. 10 AM).
+- On the first day of the tour, passengers are picked up in Coca (airport, bus station or hotel) in the morning approximately at 10 AM.

 - At the end of the tour, passengers will be in Coca by about 10 AM, and can take a flight or bus to their next destination.
 This may change upon flight availability.